51Degrees/specifications/device-detection-specification/part3/required-examples.md

 - a helper that creates a hash Engine to provide access to the data file metadata (date and data tier).
-- a helper that gets the value of a Property as a string, taking into account that a value may not exist or that it may be a list.
+- a helper that gets the value of a Property as a string, taking into account that a value might not exist or that it might be a list.

 ### Code Comments